October 2015 Hindu Kush earthquake: Background

 The Himalayan mountains, pushed up by the collision of tectonic plates, are prone to devastating quakes.
 An earthquake in April 2015, Nepal's worst in 80 years, killed over 8,600 people.

 The last major earthquake in the same region of similar magnitude (7.6 M_{w}) was almost exactly ten years prior in October 2005, which resulted in 87,351 deaths, 75,266 injured, 2.8 million people being displaced, and 250,000 farm animals dying.
 The notable difference between this earthquake and the 2005 earthquake is the focal depth and its location with respect to the densely populated areas.
 The 2005 earthquake was 15 km deep and centered close to some densely populated areas while this earthquake was 212.5 km deep and centered farther from populated areas, reducing its damaging effects.

-In recent studies, geologists claim that global warming is one of the reasons for increased seismic activity.
-According to these studies melting glaciers and rising sea levels disturb the balance of pressure on Earth's tectonic plates thus causing an increase in the frequency and intensity of earthquakes.
-This could be one of the reasons why the Himalayas are getting more prone to earthquakes in recent years.

 Earthquake

 The main earthquake occurred on 26 October 2015 at 13:39 AFT (14:09 PKT, 14:39 IST, 09:09 UTC) at a depth of approximately 231.0 km, with its epicenter approximately 82 km southeast of Feyzabad, Afghanistan.
 The USGS initially measured the quake's magnitude at 7.7, then revised it down to 7.6 and later to 7.5.
 The Pakistan Meteorological Department, however, said the magnitude of the earthquake was 8.1.
 According to USGS, the epicentre was 67 km from Chitral.